bond_coeff N args

 Note that using a bond_coeff command can override a previous setting for the same bond type.
 For example, these commands set the coeffs for all bond types, then overwrite the coeffs for just bond type 2:

 bond_coeff * 100.0 1.2 bond_coeff 2 200.0 1.2

 A line in a data file that specifies bond coefficients uses the exact same format as the arguments of the bond_coeff command in an input script, except that wild-card asterisks should not be used since coefficients for all N types must be listed in the file.
-For example, under the “Bond Coeffs” section of a data file, the line that corresponds to the 1st example above would be listed as
+For example, under the “Bond Coeffs” section of a data file, the line that corresponds to the first example above would be listed as

 5 80.0 1.2

 On either of those pages, click on the style to display the formula it computes and its coefficients as specified by the associated bond_coeff command.